Search Results

 VITALITY District - Optimized energy concepts in the early planning phase of resilient, energy-efficient neighbourhoods

 The aim of the VITALITY District project is to coordinate the total (electrical and thermal) load and generation profile in the design phase of urban areas and neighbourhoods in order to optimize the energy concept of energy-efficient districts.
-Hence smart city indicators in detailed level (buildings, individual technologies, public spaces) as well as models, principles and catalogs of criteria for energy-optimized urban neighbourhoods are going to be created.
-The results are going to be presented in compact form on the district level in order to serve as input for future urban planning projects.
+Hence smart city indicators in detailed level (buildings, individual technologies, public spaces) as well as models, principles and catalogs of criteria for energy-optimized urban neighbourhoods were created.
+The results were presented in compact form on the district level in order to serve as input for future urban planning projects.

 STP2030, St. Pölten 2030: KlimaNEUTRAL + KlimaFIT